With over 100 pearls posted, I thought it would be fun to take a quiz on topics covered to date!

 Syncope is a well-known initial manifestation of pulmonary embolism (PE)1.
 However, given the varied causes of syncope, determining the prevalence of PE among patients hospitalized for syncope is important.

-A recent NEJM study furthers our understanding of PE and syncope2.
-This multicenter prospective study enrolled 560 patients not already on anticoagulation who were hospitalized for a first episode syncope.
-Of 230 patients who had either a high pretest probability for PE, positive D-dimer assay or both, PE was diagnosed in 97 (17%, or nearly 1 of 6 of enrolled patients) based on CT or ventilation/perfusion scan.
+A multicenter prospective study2 enrolled 560 patients not already on anticoagulation who were hospitalized for a first episode syncope.
+Of patients who had either a high pretest probability for PE, positive D-dimer assay or both, PE was diagnosed in 17%, or nearly 1 of 6 of enrolled patients, based on CT or ventilation/perfusion scan.
 PE was found more frequently among patients with syncope of undetermined cause than those with an alternative explanation (25.4% vs 12.7%).

-Contributed by Rebecca Berger MD, Department of Medicine, Mass General Hospital, Boston, MA.
+Contributed in part by Rebecca Berger MD, Department of Medicine, Mass General Hospital, Boston, MA

 Sepsis accounts for up to one-half of AKI cases in developed countries1.
 Although sepsis-mediated hypoperfusion causing tubular necrosis has traditionally been implicated as the primary basis for SA-AKI, an increasing number of studies have suggested that SA-AKI is a distinct subset of AKI differentiated from other causes by unique hemodynamic and inflammatory/immune-related mechanisms.

-Many animal and limited human studies have found that renal blood flow is an inconsistent predictor of SA-AKI unless cardiac output is affected1, possibly related to the redistribution of blood in the renal microvasculature to the detriment of the renal cortex in sepsis2.
+Many animal and limited human studies have found that renal blood flow is an inconsistent predictor of SA-AKI, possibly related to the redistribution of blood in the renal microvasculature to the detriment of the renal medulla in sepsis2.

 Cytokine-mediated response in sepsis can also lead to tubular cellular injury without necessarily causing necrosis.
 Of interest, an autopsy study found histological features of acute tubular necrosis in only 22% of patients with clinical diagnosis of SA-AKI 3.